HomeNewsletter IndexView Shopping BarrowRequest the Guide

 • Check the lower trunks of your apple trees for woolly apple aphid; destroy any colonies by painting with methylated spirits.
 Remove any corrugated cardboard bands that have been in place to trap codling moth caterpillars and burn.
 Check ladders and fruit boxes and destroy any cocooned caterpillars.
 Try to keep poultry under the trees for a few weeks to clean up the area.
 Check stored apples regularly.

-• Plant dormant fruit trees until August.
+• Continue to plant dormant fruit trees until August.

 • Cut back the autumn abundance of growth and build a compost heap.
-Now is a good time to cut back ‘mulch’ plants such as comfrey or arrowroot and spread the mulch around fruit trees
+Now is a good time to cut back 'mulch' plants such as comfrey or arrowroot and spread the mulch around fruit trees.

-• Test the pH, excessive acidity or alkalinity will interfere with uptake of nutrients by plants.
-Remember never to apply lime at the same time as fertilisers as this leads to a loss of nitrogen, caused by it converting to ammonia and off-gassing.
-Allow 3 weeks between liming and fertiliser applications.
-Never add lime to a compost heap as this also leads to a large loss of nutrient into the atmosphere.More info on pH
+• Test the pH of your soil as excessive acidity or alkalinity will interfere with nutrient uptake by plants. pH test kits are easy to use and all gardeners should have one.
+Remember not to apply lime at the same time as fertilisers as this leads to a loss of nitrogen, caused by it converting to ammonia and off-gassing.
+Always allow 3 weeks between liming and fertiliser applications.
+Never add lime to a compost heap as this also leads to a large loss of nutrient from the heap into the atmosphere.
+Agricultural lime (calcium carbonate) is cheaper to buy than dolomite (a mixture of calcium carbonate and magnesium carbonate).
+Many of the acid soils in SE Qld are already too high in magnesium, adding more is a waste of money and can cause the ratio of calcium to magnesium to be out of balance.
+A ratio of 7:1 in favour of calcium is considered ideal.
+Only add dolomite instead of lime if your soil actually requires magnesium.
+Information on soil pH.

 • Winter is the time when the old saying ‘an ounce of prevention is worth a pound of cure’ certainly applies.
 Give your garden a good cleanup; collect fallen fruit, rake leaves and collect weeds for compost, clean out old piles of wood or wire (don’t forget to wear your gumboots and garden gloves).
 Reducing over-wintering sites for pests and diseases in this way will have benefits later.